 Both roles have authority to make certain decisions in the company, with most powers being dictated by the Articles of Association (part of the Memorandum and Articles, a document that outlines the terms and conditions of the company) or a Shareholders Agreement if you have one.

-All of our Limited by Shares and Limited by Guarantee company formations come with a standard Memorandum and Articles template that can be downloaded and edited to allow for any adjustments, while the Limited Liability Partnership (LLP) package includes an LLP agreement which governs the members (see below) involved.
+All of our Limited by Shares and Limited by Guarantee company registrations come with a standard Memorandum and Articles template that can be downloaded and edited to allow for any adjustments, while the Limited Liability Partnership (LLP) package includes an LLP agreement which governs the members (see below) involved.

 The members in a Limited by Guarantee act in place of a shareholder, as there is no share capital, while the member in a Limited Liability Partnership adheres to responsibilities in the company.

 Whilst you will need at least one person as a Director for a Limited by Shares company, you can have either a corporate (company) or human Shareholder, with no restrictions on the number of Directors and Shareholders you can have.

 It should be noted that the first Shareholders are known as Subscribers, and will always be visible as a Shareholder at the time of incorporation, even if they cease to be a Shareholder.

 Limited by Guarantee companies don’t have any shareholders but instead have members who agree to contribute money (usually £1 but this can be amended) should the company need it.
 Again, there is no limit on appointments and one person can be both Director and Member.

 For an LLP, there would need to be a minimum of 2 Members or ‘Partners’, but a Member can be a person or a company, known as a ‘Corporate Member’.
 There is no limit on how many Members can be involved.

 For all the company types mentioned, neither Directors or Shareholders (or Members) need to be UK residents.

 What information is needed when appointing a Director and Shareholder?